AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_mute.md

 #### Response body

-If the returned HTTP status code is 200, the request succeeds, and the `data` field in the response body contains the following parameters.
+If the returned HTTP status code is 200, the request succeeds, and the `data` field in the response body contains the following parameters:

 | Parameter | Type | Description |
 | :----- | :----- | :---------------------------- |